wp-plugins/woocommerce-product-sort-and-display/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Give your customers a Supermarket / Department Store shopping experience.
-Sort and show products on the WooCommerce Shop page by category Ð auto show 'On Sale' or 'Featured' products first, Endless Scroll.
+Sort and show products on the WooCommerce Shop page by category - auto show 'On Sale' or 'Featured' products first, Endless Scroll.

 == Description ==

-Walk into any shop, Supermarket or Department store and what do you see Ð products organized and grouped in aisle and areas.
-'Walk' into any WooCommerce store page and what does your customer / client see Ð an almost entirely random display of products sorted mostly by date of publishing.
+Walk into any shop, Supermarket or Department store and what do you see - products organized and grouped in aisle and areas.
+'Walk' into any WooCommerce store page and what does your customer / client see - an almost entirely random display of products sorted mostly by date of publishing.
 That has always seemed crazy to us.
 What shop owner would just keep stacking new stock at the front of all the other stock in their shop in any order.
 None is the answer!
 So why is that exactly what all of our virtual WooCommerce stores do?

 We decided to build a plugin that would fix that.
 With WooCommerce Product Sort and Display installed you can: